mtsar/mtsar/README.md

 ## Acknowledgements

-This work is partially supported by the Russian Foundation for the Humanities, project no. 13-04-12020 “New Open Electronic Thesaurus for Russian”.
+This work is partially supported by the Russian Foundation for the Humanities, project № 13-04-12020 “New Open Electronic Thesaurus for Russian”.

 ## Copyright